- The Bonjour NY French Camp is licensed by the NYC Department of Health and inspected twice yearly.

 - Send us the form via mail, fax, or scan and email it

-- If your child’s medical form is not received by May 31, 2017, you will be charged a $50 late fee.
-In the event the child’s application is filed after the deadline of May 31, 2017, you will incur no late fees provided that the application, the payment and the medical form are received together.
+- If your child’s medical form is not received 2 weeks prior to your child’s first week of attendance, you will be charged a $50 late fee.
+In the event the child’s application is filed less than 2 weeks prior to his/her first week of attendance, you will incur no late fees provided that the application, the payment and the medical form are received together.

 - Call for an appointment now if your child is due for a physical.
 Most doctors are very busy, and many simply won’t have a last minute appointment available.
 Remember to keep a copy of the form for yourself.